lightpoichich/baserow/docs/getting-started/database-plugin.md

 ## Fields

-A field is actually a column head of a table only it accepts only a certain type as data value.
+A field is actually a column head of a table, it accepts only a certain type as data value.
 A field can for example be a number field that accepts two placements after the comma.
 If a new field is added to a table it is also added as column to the table representation in the database.
 The column name in the database will be field_{id}.
 The fields can be created, modified and deleted via the `baserow.contrib.database.fields.handler.FieldHandler` and via the REST API.
 Several